InDesign Shadow Transparency Issues

 The other option is if the whole catalog is on a blue background for example, you could switch the background to blue in Photoshop, save it and then import it into Indesign after.

 Strangely Photoshop and Indesign don't work as well together as they should in this instance.
 Illustrator/Indesign both handle layers and clipping paths differently than Photoshop and even though they are related programs, the layers seem to need to be structured in a very particular manner for them to work.

-My recommendation is to perform you image edits in Photoshop and then bring them into Indesign to layout.
+My recommendation is to perform your image edits in Photoshop and then bring them into Indesign to lay out.
 This is way you’re using the strengths of both softwares instead of trying to find work arounds.